Agents

 agent.deploy()

-Integrating agents via API
+Integrating an agent via API

 Agents can be invoked through REST APIs, allowing integration with web apps, backends, and automation pipelines.

-Run via curl:
+Run via curl

 curl -X POST "https://platform-api.aixplain.com/sdk/agents/${agent.id}/run" \